ilovejs/demo-csrf/readme.md

 Use `gorilla/mux` and `gorilla/csrf`

+### How to run

+- open goland IDE, run `middleware_test.go` by clicking top green arrow. check logs and code.

+- now open and run `run-be.sh` and `run-fe.sh` by clicking top as well.
+  - refresh browser.
+To see whole process.

 ### Purpose

 Official demos are included in its readme and unit test, which is not fully coded out.